 In September of 2019, Law360 named Lieff Cabraser a "California Powerhouse" for litigation after naming our firm its "Class Action Firm of the Year" in January 2019.
 In July of 2019, Public Justice awarded Lieff Cabraser its "Trial Lawyer of the Year" award.
-Lieff Cabraser has 21 lawyers named to the "Best Lawyers in America" 2020 listing, and The National Law Journal awarded our firm its 2019 "Elite Trial Lawyer" awards in the fields of Consumer Protection and Cybersecurity/Data Breach.
+The National Law Journal awarded our firm its 2019 "Elite Trial Lawyer" awards in the fields of Consumer Protection and Cybersecurity/Data Breach.

-U.S. News and Best Lawyers has selected Lieff Cabraser as a national "Law Firm of the Year" six times in the last ten years, in categories including Mass Torts Litigation/Class Actions - Plaintiffs and Employment Law - Individuals.
+U.S. News and Best Lawyers has selected Lieff Cabraser as a national "Law Firm of the Year" six times in the last twelve years, in categories including Mass Torts Litigation/Class Actions - Plaintiffs and Employment Law - Individuals.
 In 2017, Lieff Cabraser's Digital Privacy and Data Security practice group was named "Privacy Group of the Year" by Law360, and the firm's Consumer Protection practice group was named the publication's "Consumer Protection Group of the Year" as well.